Poisson multi-Bernoulli conjugate prior for multiple extended object filtering: Complexity, data association approximation, and approximation error

 be two unnormalized \pmbm densities with non-negative weights (i.e., the weights do not necessarily sum to one).
 If $\mathbb{H} \subseteq \mathbb{J}$, then \cite[Prop.
 5]{VoVP:2014} shows that the $L_{1}$-error incurred when approximating $f_{\mathbb{J}}(\setX)$ with $f_{\mathbb{H}}(\setX)$ satisfies

 This result supports the intuitive idea that keeping components with large weights, and discarding components with minimal weights, will yield a small $L_{1}$-error.
 Further, this shows us that it is possible to achieve an arbitrarily accurate approximation by keeping more components, which in turn shows us that conjugate priors based on \mb densities may be useful even though the theoretical growth of the number of components is hyperexponential.
 After pruning \pmbm components, the approximate density is normalised.
 Assuming that $f_{\mathbb{J}}$ is normalised and its approximation $f_{\mathbb{H}}$ is not, \eqref{eq:ApproxErrorUpperBound} shows that the $L_{1}$-error for the normalized approximation is less than two times the sum of the truncated weights.
+Further analysis of the approximation error is presented in \cite{GranstromSRXF:2018}.

 In \cite{Williams:2015conjprior} it is shown that the minimum Kullback-Liebler divergence \ppp approximation of a Bernoulli density is a \ppp whose intensity is equal to the product of the Bernoulli existence probability and state density.
 In other words, the recycling in Section~\ref{sec:ReducingPMBMparameters} minimises the \kldiv.
 Setting the recycling threshold $\tau_{rec}=0.1$ is suggested in \cite{Williams:2011,Williams:2012}, where it is shown to give small \kldiv errors.
 Similarly, by choosing a low threshold in the \mb merging algorithm, we guarantee that the resulting approximation error has low error.
 Lastly, using a reasoning similar to \eqref{eq:ApproxError}, it can be shown that pruning the \ppp intensity by removing low weight components, and merging similar components by minimising the \kldiv, incurs a small error.